cocos/cocos-docs/en/editor/publish/native-options.md

 Build options for iOS include **Bundle Identifier**, **Orientation**, **Skip the update of Xcode project**, **Render BackEnd**, **Developer Team** and **Target iOS Version**.
 Settings for **Orientation** is identical to that of Android's.

 ![iOS build options](publish-native/ios-options.png)

+### Executable Name

+This a field used to specify the name of the main executable file of an application, which is stored in the app's Info.plist file.
+If not provided, the system will generate a default value based on the app name field.
+The value for this field must adhere to a specific format, containing only numbers, letters, underscores (_) and hyphens (-).

 #### Bundle Identifier